 Crunches are worthless if you’re fat, obese or have a huge belly.

-And I will tell you that it’s a complete waste of time for fat people to do crunches.
+It’s a complete waste of time for fat people to do crunches.
 If you consider yourself fat or are obese or have a lot of belly fat, STOP the crunches.

 Crunches will not shrink your belly fat.